eliasd1/city-explorer/README.md

 - Created a database named city_explorer that contains a table with city information

 - Added the ability to cache data

+- Refactored the location handler function

+- Add /movies and /yelp paths

 ### Lab -06